Club: PAOK FC | Opening: 1959 | Capacity: 28,703 seats

 Toumba Stadium was built in the late 1950s after PAOK’s ground in the centre of Thessaloniki had become too small for the club.

-Toumba Stadium officially opened on the 6th of September 1959 with a friendly between PAOK and AEK (0-1).
+Toumba Stadium officially opened on 6 September 1959 with a friendly between PAOK and AEK (0-1).

-Initially the stadium counted with 20,000 places, but this was soon expanded to a total of about 45,000, and on the 19th of December 1976 the stadium recorded its highest attendance when 45,252 people attended a match between PAOK and AEK.
+Initially the stadium counted with 20,000 places, but this was soon expanded to a total of about 45,000, and on 19 December 1976 the stadium recorded its highest attendance when 45,252 people attended a match between PAOK and AEK.

 In the mid-1990s, capacity of the stadium decreased again as a result of the installation of seats in place of the terraces.
 A last series of renovations, including the addition and improvement of VIP facilities, were performed in 2004.